Para-Lang/para-compiler/README.md

 - Using Antlr4 to compile the .g4 file to actual source code
 - Implementing the Runtime (The user code that is shipped with the binaries)

-*Note: Generating the Parser and Lexer means that the implementation will be gone.
-There will be a code base, but regenerating the lexer will require new a new implementation into the compiler.
-How long this will take is uncertain, since the amount of work depend on what changes are made in the grammar (.g4 file)*
+*Note: Generating the Parser and Lexer means that depending on the changes the implementation code needs to be changed.*

-To generate use:
+To generate in the command-line use:
-- For Pre-Processor:
+- For the Pre-Processor:
-  - Python:
+  - Python (Required for the Compiler):
       ```bash
       antlr4 -o ./paraccompiler/core/preprocessor/python -Dlanguage=Python3 ./paraccompiler/core/preprocessor/ParaCPreProcessor.g4
       ```